Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Speech-Language Pathologist (RSLP) are:

 - The Praxis Examinations for speech-language pathology (Praxis Exam 5331), administered by Educational Testing Service (ETS); and

-- The Canadian Entry-to-Practice (CEPT) Examinations for speech-language pathology, administered by Speech-language & Audiology Canada (SAC).
+- The Canadian Entry-to-Practice (CETP) Examinations for speech-language pathology, administered by Speech-language & Audiology Canada (SAC).

 Applicants have a choice of taking either the Praxis or CETP exam, and they must pass one of the exams to be granted Full registration.